puppetlabs/bolt/pre-docs/bolt_installing.md

    ```

-## Install Bolt on RHEL or SLES
+## Install Bolt from yum reposities on RHEL or SLES

-Install Bolt from a package that contains both the software and its
-dependencies.
 Packaged versions of Bolt are available for Red Hat Enterprise
 Linux 6 and 7, SUSE Linux Enterprise Server 12.

 The Puppet repository for the YUM package management system is